PVHC Logo

 Water’s physical and restorative properties make aquatic therapy a safe, progressive form of rehabilitation, allowing patients to begin an early, more efficient recovery.

-1. Buoyancy – When submerged in water, buoyancy provides a gravity-free environment helping to support the weight of a patient and decrease the impact of exercise on the patient’s weight-bearing joints.
+1. Buoyancy – When submerged in water, buoyancy provides a gravity-free environment, helping to support the patient's weight and reduce the impact of exercise on the patient’s weight-bearing joints.
 In fact, exercising in waist-level water reduces weight-bearing forces by 50% — at chest level, it’s reduced by 75% — and at neck level, forces through the joints are reduced by 90%!
 This is of great benefit for those living with arthritis, obesity, or healing ligaments, tendons, and bones.

-2. Water Temperature – Aquatic physical therapy is performed in a pool with warm water.
-This helps relax muscles and increase blood flow to all areas of the body.
-This element is especially helpful for patients suffering from fibromyalgia, muscle pain, or injuries to the back or legs.
+2. Water Temperature – Aquatic physical therapy is performed in a warm-water pool.
+This helps relax muscles and increase blood flow throughout the body.
+This element is constructive for patients who have fibromyalgia, muscle pain, or injuries to the back or legs.

 3. Viscosity – Water brings about an untapped level of natural resistance.
-Exercising with water as the resistance can build endurance, strengthen muscles, and improve flexibility, doing so with less pressure, stress, and strain on the body.
+Exercising with water as resistance can build endurance, strengthen muscles, and improve flexibility while putting less pressure, stress, and strain on the body.
 The gentle resistance offered by the water is beneficial for muscle-related injuries, balance problems, and heightened pain response.

-4. Hydrostatic Pressure –The hydrostatic pressure provided by water increases circulation, and in turn decreases joint and tissue swelling.
-This allows for less pain and joint loading during range of motion and strengthening exercises.
+4. Hydrostatic Pressure –The hydrostatic pressure provided by water increases circulation and, in turn, decreases joint and tissue swelling.
+This allows for less pain and reduced joint loading during range-of-motion and strengthening exercises.

 By incorporating the many benefits of aquatic therapy, our physical therapists can create a comprehensive treatment plan that meets each patient’s specific needs, and then, slowly and carefully, guide their recovery.